HumanDynamics/openbadge-hub/README.md

 ### Running locally

-There are a variey of oprions avaiable for local testing.
+There are a variety of options available for local testing.

 Testing on-computer:
 - `ionic serve` creates a live reload app and opens in in your default browser.